This article explains the logic of utilizing debits and credits in the recording of transactions.

 Increases in liability, equity and revenue accounts are reflected on the right side of the “T”, while decreases are reflected on the left side.
 So to increase a liability we credit it, to decrease a liability we debit it.

 To decrease accounts in any category record them on the opposite side of the “T” from their location in the fundamental equation.
-For example, to decrease an asset account, which is on the left side of the equation, record an entry on the right side of the “T”.
-To decrease a liability or equity account, record an entry on the left.
+For example, to decrease an asset account, which is on the left side of the equation, record a credit entry on the right side of the “T”.
+To decrease a liability or equity account, record a debit entry on the left.

 This reasoning also works for revenue and expense accounts.
 Recall that revenues are increases in equity and expenses are decreases in equity: